 Visa application fee and the Immigration Health Surcharge

-The visa application fee that an applicant will need to pay varies depending on the duration of sponsorship and whether an individual is making their application from within or outside of the UK.
-The current fee range however falls between £610 – £1,408 and generally increases each April.
+The visa application fee that an applicant will need to pay varies depends on several factors including the duration of sponsorship and whether an individual is making their application from within or outside of the UK.
+The current fee range falls between £610 – £1,408 and generally increases each April.

 In addition to the visa application fee, the Immigration Health Surcharge is also payable and is now £624 per year for those applying under the Skilled Worker route.
 Using the above example again, an individual who is to be sponsored for three years would need to pay £1,872 for the Immigration Health Surcharge when submitting their application for leave.

-We are experienced in advising both employers and individuals in relation to the sponsorship process and offer competitive fixed fee options.
+We are experienced in advising both employers and individuals in relation to the sponsor license process and offer competitive fixed fee options.
 Should you require any further information about this please contact us or complete our enquiry form below.